10 PDPA Obligations Every Singapore Business Must Follow

 Practical Measures

-- Validate data at the point of collection (e.g., email format checks, address verification)
+- Validate data at collection (email format checks, address lookups)

-- Flag and address data quality issues before making decisions based on the data
+- Flag issues before making decisions based on potentially stale data

 Obligation 7: Protection